 Currently, more than 100 pets make scheduled visits to the Hospice Houses, nursing homes and patient residences.

 Since 2001, Tidewell’s clowns have been officially recognized as an official clown alley by “Clowns of America International.”
 It remains the only hospice-affiliated clown alley in the U.S.

-Boasting 17 active volunteers, Tidewell clowns are very busy.
+Boasting an active membership of dedicated volunteers, Tidewell clowns are very busy.
 In addition to hospice volunteer training, they receive 18 hours of clown basics — costuming, makeup and specific aspects of hospice clowning.
 They meet monthly to discuss upcoming events and schedule educational events to keep their skills fresh.
 They regularly visit area nursing homes and assisted-living facilities, and anywhere their presence is requested.
 They are a favorite for community events, giving Tidewell a positive way to present its many offerings to the public.

 Therapeutic massage is known for its contribution to pain and stress management and for evoking an overall relaxation response.
 Pain control is often a primary concern for individuals who have progressively debilitating diseases, and massage has proven useful as a therapy for any condition that includes a stress component.